sigroot/FW_LED_Matrix_Firmware/README.md

 To install this firmware from the uf2 file:
 1. Remove the LED Matrix input module from the laptop.
-2. Set the LED Matrix to bootloader mode by gently setting swtich '2' to ON (switch to the right).
+2. Set the LED Matrix to bootloader mode by gently setting swtich '2' to ON (press the switch to the right).
 3. Place the LED Matrix input module back into the laptop.
 The LED Matrix should appear as a folder in the file manager labled "RPI-RP2" or similar.
 4. Open the LED Matrix folder.
-5. Place [rp2040_firmware.ino.uf2](rp2040_firmware/build/rp2040.rp2040.generic/rp2040_firwmare.ino.uf2) from this repository into the LED Matrix folder.
+5. Place [rp2040_firmware.ino.uf2](rp2040_firmware/build/rp2040.rp2040.generic/rp2040_firmware.ino.uf2) from this repository into the LED Matrix folder.
-6. Eject the LED Matrix
+6. Eject the LED Matrix folder
 7. Remove the LED Matrix input module from the laptop.
-8. Reset the LED Matrix from bootloader mode by gently setting switch '2' to OFF (switch to the left)
+8. Reset the LED Matrix from bootloader mode by gently setting switch '2' to OFF (press the switch to the left)
 9. Place the LED Matrix input module back into the laptop.
-The LED Matrix should display a startup animation.
+If the firmware is installed correctly, the LED Matrix will display a startup animation.

-To install this firmware using the Arduino IDE, follow Joe Schroedl's [instructions](https://jschroedl.com/rgb-start/) for reinstalling firmware for his own RGB LED Matrix. **However, instead of following steps 8-10 install the Arduino code in this repository and open it in the Arduino IDE.
+To install this firmware using the Arduino IDE, follow Joe Schroedl's [instructions](https://jschroedl.com/rgb-start/) for reinstalling firmware to his own RGB LED Matrix. **However, instead of following steps 8-10 install the Arduino code in this repository and open it in the Arduino IDE.
 The Adafruit NeoPixel Library is not necessary.**
 ### Associated Software
 [FW_LED_Matrix_Interface](https://github.com/sigroot/FW_LED_Matrix_Interface) is a Rust library for interfacing between this firmware and other Rust programs.